Where is Boris? UK PM on furlough as economic crisis deepens - ExBulletin

 Zahawi said he stayed in touch with Bank of England Governor Andrew Bailey on Thursday after the central bank raised interest rates from 1.25% to 1.75%, the biggest rise in 27 years.

-The BoE is trying to rein in soaring inflation, which it says could peak at 13.3%, as it forecasts the UK economy will enter a recession in the fourth quarter and last until the end of 2023.

-“For me, like I’m sure many others, there’s no vacation without working.
-I’ve never had that in the private sector, not in government,” Zahawi said in a statement.
+“For me, like I’m sure many others, there is no holiday without work.
+I never had that in the private sector, not in government,” Zahawi said in a statement.

-Foreign Secretary Truss and Sunak, Zahawi’s predecessor as Chancellor, clashed again over how to resolve the crisis in a televised debate on Thursday evening.

 Former cabinet minister Liam Fox, who backs Sunak, has warned against “magic bullets” via debt-funded tax cuts as proposed by Truss.